PequotsePossibly a Bit Too Expensive

-For some reason, that bird always reminds me of Phyllis Diller.
+Hooded Mergansers always remind me of Phyllis Diller.
 Damian, as he likes to do, quickly moved on to the back room which houses the expansive collections of shells and bird eggs.
 Again, this was an old collection and very impressive in scope.
-There was a gathering meeting of some organization in this backroom, about to enjoy a cake.
+There was a gathering of people from some organization in this backroom, about to enjoy a cake.
 As much as we tried to divert his eyes, Damian noticed it and almost jammed his fingers into the frosting.

 I successfully scared him off it though, with the terrifying fox/bobcat/bear triumvirate of doom on display just behind us.
 With that, Damian scurried out of the room and back to the main display area.
 There is a tiny theater there, showing a presentation called “Night in the Meadow.”
 It’s not a movie or video, but rather sort of a light show on a wall with narration and sound effects.
 That sounds lame, but it’s really pretty darn cool.

 The downside is that the theater is pitch, pitch black.
 Absolutely no light at all, and when the “thunderstorm” starts up, four-year-olds tend to freak out a bit.
 Off we went, back out to the display area.
 I was really impressed with how many “hidden” little displays are all over the place at the Center.
 In what looks like a bit of fake tree trunk and roots, there may be five little doors to open to learn about the fungi that live down there and the moles that aerate the soil.

 There is a lot here also just about the biology of the animals around us.
 What makes a wing and how do paper wasps build their nests?
 The Center also does a great job of utilizing every nook and cranny possible – as they should, what with the $21 bucks they got from us.
 On the way to the back door to head out on the trails, there is a rather huge cabinet display of Connecticut’s raptors.